norgeous/comfyui-chunker/README.md

 ## prep for release

 - Divide
+  - its not currently loading the masks from overlap
   - show chunk_lengths in ui
 - Combine frontend
   - swapping internal comfyui workflow tab erases progress bar